houseofai/alexnet/README.md

 # AlexNet
-This project intend to replicate the AlexNet CNN network by strictly following the original paper.
+This project intends to replicate the AlexNet CNN network by strictly following the original paper.

 ___